 Presentations and discussions on topics of current and continuing interest in nuclear engineering sciences.

-Practical engineering work under industrial supervision as set forth in the College of Engineering regulations.
+Practical engineering work under industrial supervision, as set forth in the Herbert Wertheim College of Engineering regulations.

-Credits: 1; Prereq: 4EG classification and one term of industrial employment, including extra work according to a pre-approved outline.
+Prereq: 4EG classification and one term of industrial employment, including extra work according to a pre-approved outline

-Characterization and description of low and high level radwastes, regulatory requirements and methods of treatment.
-Transportation, burial and surveillance of radwastes.
+Characterization and description of low and high level radwastes, regulatory requirements and method of treatment.
+Transportation, burial and surveillance of radwaste.
 Decommissioning of nuclear facilities.